Vishrudha18/Task-2-Rest-API-Client/README.md

 Humidity    : 63 %
 Condition   : haze

-## ⚙ Program Workflow
+**##⚙️ Program Workflow**
-1.User enters city name
+User enters the city name

-2.Application constructs API URL
+Application constructs the API URL

-3.Sends HTTP GET request
+Sends an HTTP GET request

-4.Receives JSON response
+Receives the JSON response

-5.Parses JSON using org.json
+Parses JSON using the org.json library

-6.Displays weather data in structured format
+Displays weather data in a structured format

-##❗ Error Handling
+**##❗ Error Handling**
-1.Invalid city name
+Invalid city name

-2.API connection issues
+API connection issues

-3.HTTP response errors
+HTTP response errors

-##✅ Conclusion
+**##✅ Conclusion**
-This project demonstrates the use of REST APIs in Java, handling HTTP requests, JSON parsing, and user input, fulfilling the requirements of TASK 2: REST API Client.
+This project demonstrates the use of REST APIs in Java, including HTTP request handling, JSON parsing, and user input processing, fulfilling the requirements of TASK 2: REST API Client.